faerber-lab/RINoBench/README.md

 ```
 NoveltyBench/
 ├── data/
-│   ├── final_benchmark_dataset                # includes the dataset for RINoBench
+│   ├── final_benchmark_dataset                # includes the dataset of RINoBench
-│   ├── evaluations                            # incudes the evaluation results of various state-of-the-art LLMs on NoveltyBench
+│   ├── evaluations                            # incudes the evaluation results of various state-of-the-art LLMs on RINoBench
-│   └── novelty_predictions                    # incudes the reserach idea nvoelty judgments of various state-of-the-art LLMs on NoveltyBench
+│   └── novelty_predictions                    # incudes the reserach idea nvoelty judgments of various state-of-the-art LLMs on RINoBench
 │
 ├── figures/                                   # includes the figures in the paper
 │